 The runners-up result alongside co-driver David Castera boosted the duo’s confidence enough that they were able to make a significant leap up the rankings when they returned to the Dakar, finishing seventh overall in 2016.

 Cyril’s rapid rise also saw him take the win at the 2016 Silk Way Rally.
-He returns to South America in 2017 to race alongside fellow Frenchman Castera in the all-new PEUGEOT 3008 DKR.Read more
+He returned to South America in 2017 to race alongside fellow Frenchman Castera in the PEUGEOT 3008 DKR, taking third spot overall – his first podium finish in a car.